-Depending on the context of the situation, a person's rights and responsibilities for the use of a service animal may be covered under the Americans with Disabilities Amendments Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973 ("Section 504"), the Fair Housing Act, the Individuals with Disabilities Education Improvement Act (IDEA), the Air Carrier Access Act of 1986, the Ohio Revised Code, and the Ohio Administrative Code, all of which provide varying standards for the use of service animals.
+Depending on the context of the situation, a person's rights and responsibilities for the use of a service animal may be covered under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 ("Section 504"), the Fair Housing Act, the Individuals with Disabilities Education Improvement Act (IDEA), the Air Carrier Access Act of 1986, the Ohio Revised Code, and the Ohio Administrative Code, all of which provide varying standards for the use of service animals.

-What is the definition of a service animal under Title III of the ADAAA?
+What is the definition of a service animal under Title III of the ADA?

 A service animal is a working animal, not a pet.
-Regulations under Title III of the ADAAA, which were recently updated by the U.S. Department of Justice, define a service animal as:
+Regulations under Title III of the ADA, which were recently updated by the U.S. Department of Justice, define a service animal as:

 any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.

-What are considered acceptable work or tasks of a service animal under Title III of the ADAAA?
+What are considered acceptable work or tasks of a service animal under Title III of the ADA?